 For many years I had dreamed of going to Santorini, from what I had seen it seemed like the most photogenic island in the world.
 I too wanted to capture iconic ‘picture postcard’ images of Santorini, the kind that would look at home in a travel magazine or the glossy pages of a stunning travel photo book.
 When I finally visited this quintessential Greek island last year, it more than matched my expectations.
+It is indeed, one of the most beautiful of the Greek islands.
 There were so many things that I wanted to do and see that it was hard to pack them all into one week.
 I also wanted to spend some time simply relaxing on the beach.
 In the end, the sightseeing won out, and my beach time was reduced to just an hour or two.

 Expedia.com recently asked me to share my favourite things to see, do and eat on Santorini and I’m more than happy to relive some of the highlights from my trip.
 I’ve also included a couple of things that I didn’t have time to do but really wish I had.